Copyright © 2015-2026 Michael P. Loucks

 "Does anyone at your house go to church?"

 "Bianca, occasionally, with her mom or grandmother, to make them happy.
 Kristy is nominally Lutheran, but stopped going when she moved out of her parents' house.
-She and Jack are marrying at her mom's church."
+She and Jack are getting married at her mom's church."

 "And your Indian friend is Hindu, right?"
 Bev asked.